 I just recently started driving for Lyft and want to make sure I understand the taxes correctly.

-This page says you can deduct either mileage or actual expenses like gas, oil changes, etc. Tax Tips for Uber, Lyft, Sidecar and other Car Sharing Drivers - TurboTax Tax Tips & Videos However, there are some on this site you seem to be saying that you can do both.
+This page says you can deduct either mileage or actual expenses like gas, oil changes, etc. Tax Tips for Uber, Lyft, and Other Car Sharing Drivers - TurboTax Tax Tips & Videos However, there are some on this site you seem to be saying that you can do both.

 Thanks for your time.
 I appreciate any help.